VirtualZero/rpg/README.md

 ```

 #### Execution
 It is bad practice to store passwords in applications.
 For this reason, sensitive information like account passwords, secret keys, and API keys are stored in environment variables.
-For simplicity, use the included bash sciprt, env.sh, to create the environment variables before executing the application.
+For simplicity, use the included bash script, env.sh, to create the environment variables before executing the application.
 With the 'rpg' virtual environment activated, update env.sh with a secure password and execute the following command:

 ```bash
 chmod +x env.sh && . env.sh